Apostolos1975/PublicProjects/LLM_design_template/README.md

 This is a template project.
 Feel free to fork and customize for your needs.

+### For AI Coding Agents

+If you're an AI coding assistant working on this project, please read `AI_instructions.md` first.
+It contains important guidelines about design constraints, security requirements, and when to ask for user permission before implementing new features.

 ## License

 [Specify your license here]